-• no-connection
+no-connection

-Prohibits making a connection to the mysqld server, for compatibility with previous behavior of the ibbackup command.
+Prohibits making a connection to the mysqld server.
 Same as the --no-connection option.

 • connect-if-online

 Use the database connection if possible, but continue using file system operations to copy the data files if a connection cannot be established.
 Same as the --connect-if-online option.